sam-goodwin/eventual/docs/reference/3-workflow.md

 });
 ```

 You can specify a timeout in seconds when calling expect.
-If the signal is not received within the specified time, the method will throw a `TimeoutException`.
+If the signal is not received within the specified time, the method will throw a `Timeout` error.

 ```ts
 try {